One Country Two Systems Research Institute

 The One Country Two Systems Research Institute (OCTS; Chinese:一國兩制研究中心) is a Hong Kong think tank founded in 1990 by a group of pro-Beijing politicians.
 It is registered in Hong Kong as a Private Company non-profit company with limited liability and has been granted the status of a public interest charitable organisation by the Government of Hong Kong.
 The OCTS is a non-governmental organisation specializing in Hong Kong's public policy.

-Background

-What is the OCTS?

-The One Country Two Systems Research Institute (OCTS) is an independent research organisation that focuses on studying and analysing the implementation and effectiveness of the "One country, two systems" principle.
-This principle was first proposed by Deng Xiaoping, the former leader of the People's Republic of China, as a framework to govern the special administrative regions of Hong Kong and Macau.
-OCTS aims to examine the progress, challenges, and implications of this governing model in maintaining the unique political, economic, and legal systems of these regions while ensuring their integration within the broader Chinese government structure.

-One Country, Two Systems Principle
+Between 1990 and 2005, Shiu Sin-por served as the institute's leader.

+History and activities

-The "One Country, Two Systems" Principle was formulated through negotiations between the UK and China, in recognition of the historical, cultural, and socio-economic differences between Mainland China and Hong Kong.
+The "one country, two systems" Principle was formulated through negotiations between the UK and China, in recognition of the historical, cultural, and socio-economic differences between Mainland China and Hong Kong.
 This principle was implemented on 1 July 1997, the day Hong Kong was reunified with China.
-It serves as the foundation of Hong Kong's legal framework, safeguarding essential rights such as Freedom of speech and Freedom of assembly.
-Additionally, the principle outlines the governance structure of Hong Kong.
-It is important to note that the validity of this principle is set to last for 50 years, concluding in 2047.
+It serves as the foundation of Hong Kong's legal framework.
+The principle outlines the governance structure of Hong Kong.
+The validity of this principle is set to last for 50 years, concluding in 2047.

-History

-Founding of the OCTS and Sino-British Negotiations

-The One Country Two Systems Research Institute (OCTS) was founded on 6 November 1990 by pro-Beijing politicians.
-As the expiration date of the British lease on Hong Kong drew near, discussions arose surrounding the governance and preservation of Hong Kong's unique characteristics upon its return to Chinese sovereignty.
-In 1984, the U.K. and China signed the Sino-British Joint Declaration outlining their plan for Hong Kong.
-The "One Country, Two Systems" principle, which aimed to uphold Hong Kong's existing political, economic, and legal systems, became the focal point of these negotiations.
-Whether Hong Kong supported the handover wasn't part of the discussion.
-The primary objective of OCTS was to conduct comprehensive research and analysis on the implementation of the "One Country, Two Systems" principle.
-Over the course of almost a decade, the institute focused its research efforts and policy proposals on issues pertaining to the Handover of Hong Kong.

-Handover of Hong Kong

-By 1997, the OCTS had around 30 members.
-The OCTS carried out research and analysis on the implementation of the 'One Country, Two Systems' principle.
-Their findings informed decision-making during the Handover.